 Trend #1: Accounting Staffing Shortages

-According to Bloomberg, there are 340,000 fewer accountants in the United States compared to five years ago, highlighting a significant shortage in the accounting profession.
+According to Bloomberg, there are hundreds of thousands fewer accountants in the United States than there were years ago, highlighting a significant shortage in the accounting profession.
 These reports indicate a large gap between the number of available accountants and the increasing demand for our kinds of services.
 Not to mention, this shortage is causing serious concerns about potential financial inaccuracies for businesses.
 This is a staggering statistic and begs the question, are accounting majors declining?
 Are people still learning these skills in school?
 If this is a permanent change, we as finance professionals need to understand what that means for our own companies and how we build our future teams.

 Advice: Hire for Traits, Not Credentials